o3de/o3de.org/content/docs/user-guide/settings/developer-api.md

 {
     // The SettingsRegistryInterface::RegisterNotifier function returns an AZ event handler that needs to be stored for as long
-    // as desired to received the notification events AZ::SettingsRegistryInterface::NotifyEventHandler assetChangedHandler = registry.RegisterNotifier(AZStd::move(assetCacheChangedCB));
+    // as desired to receive the notification events AZ::SettingsRegistryInterface::NotifyEventHandler assetChangedHandler = registry.RegisterNotifier(AZStd::move(assetCacheChangedCB));
     // ...
     registry.Set("/O3DE/Runtime/FilePaths/CacheRootFolder", "/home/testuser/TestCache");